Last Updated on May 17, 2022 by Thalia

 I don’t even wear bracelets or rings anymore (bar my engagement ring) because I find them way too binding.

-Anyway, my point is, it’s entirely up to you with how you run your week.
+Anyway, my point is, it’s entirely up to you with how you plan your week to be productive.

 If it’s not working for you then change it up.